-The course is a master level course placed during two weeks in August 2022.
+The summer school is a master level course placed during two weeks in August 2023.
 The purpose of the summer course is to make the students familiar with basic elements of modern observational astrophysics and the heart of the course is an observing trip to the Nordic Optical Telescope at which we during five nights in August will carry out an observational program.
 Three of the nights are the three Alfosc/NBI guaranteed nights and the remaining nights should be approved by the NOT OPC.

 The participants will be from the four Danish Universities Southern Danish University (SDU), Danish Technical University (DTU), Copenhagen University (KU), Aarhus University (AU).
 The total number of students will be maximum 16.